-American Assembly of Collegiate Schools of Business.
+American Assembly of Collegiate Schools of Business-graduate and undergraduate levels.

 The Albers School of Business has two principal divisions, undergraduate and graduate studies.
 Undergraduate majors are offered in five business fields: accounting, finance, general business, management and marketing.
 In addition, the School contains the Economics department which offers a bachelor's degree program and an undergraduate minor.